Mixing by offshore wind infrastructure: Resolving the density stratified wakes past vertical cylinders: Discussion

 There are a number of other uncertainties that require constraining in future work.
-In particular, mixing dynamics will be strongly affected by background shear and buoyancy profiles, background turbulence, wake-wake interactions, structure design, and of course the wider $\Rey_d$ and $\Ri_d$ regime space.
-In particular, structure design will have a significant influence on mixing efficiency.
-Here we show that the horizontal shearing associated with weakly-stratified cylinder wakes is not an efficient source of mixing until appreciable vertical fluctuations develop in the wake.
+In particular, mixing dynamics will be strongly affected by background shear and buoyancy profiles, background turbulence, wake-wake interactions, and of course the wider $\Rey_d$ and $\Ri_d$ regime space.
+In the field, further complications are introduced through atmospheric effects, other background turbulent processes, and seasonal/climate variability.
+Of particular importance is the influence of structure design on mixing efficiency, as offshore wind infrastructure transition from monopiles to floating designs.
+In the $\Rey_d - \Ri_d$ parameter space herein, we show that the horizontal shearing associated with weakly-stratified cylinder wakes is not an efficient source of mixing until appreciable vertical fluctuations develop in the wake.
 In contrast, more complex offshore wind infrastructure (e.g. floating semi-submersible structures) will directly create vertical shearing in the flow, in combination with horizontal motions.
 As a result, we anticipate that both the drag coefficient and flux-Richardson number will be larger, although still strongly dependent on stratification strength.
-Finally, we note that even in the case of vertical cylinders the drag coefficient and mixing dynamics vary strongly with height.
+Finally, we note that even in the case of vertical cylinders the drag coefficient and mixing dynamics vary strongly with depth.
 It is not yet clear how such variations should be incorporated into oceanographic models.
+These considerations make it vital for future studies to be carried out that incorporate these additional processes, such that local and regional impacts of offshore renewable energy on stratified shelf seas can be accurately predicted.